JEF-con/SCRAM-main/README.md

 pip install -r requirements.txt
 ```

-The original environment installation script is kept in [install_requirements.sh](./install_requirements.sh).
+The original environment installation script is also provided in [install_requirements.sh](./install_requirements.sh).

 ## Data

-This repository does **not** include:

-- raw training datasets
-- cached dataset files
-- private experiment logs
-- local analysis outputs
+The `data/` folder is included in the public release for documentation and optional split metadata.

 Public datasets such as MNIST, FashionMNIST, and CIFAR-10 can be downloaded automatically through `torchvision`.

-See [data/README.md](./data/README.md) for more details.
+Please refer to [data/README.md](./data/README.md) for details about:

+- supported public datasets
+- optional client split index files
+- data-related files that are not included in the public release

 ## Main Training